Addressing the housing crisis – the role of non-bank lenders

 Hot on the tail of winning ‘Specialist Lender of the Year’ at the Growth Finance Awards 2019, last month Triple Point won ‘Best BR Manager Unlisted’ at the Growth Investor Awards 2019.
 These awards recognise a truly unique service, marrying dependable performance with impactful and positive UK investments

-If you have any further questions about our Estate Planning Service, or any of our other investment solutions, which include our Impact EIS Service and Venture Fund VCT, please get in touch on 020 7201 8990.
+If you have any further questions about our Estate Planning Service, or any of our other investment solutions, which include our EIS investment opportunities and Venture Fund VCT, please get in touch on 020 7201 8990.

 Risk Warning: The Triple Point Estate Planning Service places investors’ capital at risk.
 As with any investment, there is no guarantee that target returns will be achieved and investors may get back less than the amount they invested.
 Past performance and forecasts are not reliable indicators of future performance.
 Tax treatment depends individual circumstances and is subject to change.